Mo3he/Axis_Cam_ZeroTier/README.md

 ## Using the ZeroTier ACAP

-Once running you will need to enable ssh on the camera then connect via ssh to control ZeroTier via the cli. you will need to cd to /usr/local/packages/ZeroTier_VPN/lib/ then use ./zerotier-one -q to interface with the cli for example ./zerotier-one -d -p(portnumber) to change the default port and run as dameon or ./zerotier-one -q join (network id) to join a network.
+Once running you will need to enable ssh on the camera then connect via ssh to control ZeroTier via the cli. cd to /usr/local/packages/ZeroTier_VPN/lib/ then use ./zerotier-one -q to interface with the cli.
-This project is in its really early stagus so any and all help would be welcome.
+Run ./zerotier-one -q join (network id) to join a network.

 When uninstalling the ACAP, all changes and files are removed from the camera.